veeral-patel/knowledge-base/docs/CS 161/phishing-and-ui-attacks.md

   button in front of the play button
 - Causes your users to like your site without realizing it

+### Temporal clickjacking
+- For example, when you click a button for an insensitive action, a button for a sensitive action appears overlayed and you click on it by accident

 ### Cursorjacking
 - Idea: draw the user's real mouse cursor as well as a fake mouse cursor which is an offset away from the real cursor